SparkPost/support-docs/articles/faq/update-on-pricing.md

 ## What are the differences between Starter and Premier plans?

 The **Starter** plans are low-cost plans that make it easy for new or low-volume senders to get started.
 They include many of SparkPost’s great features, but some features are limited in order to keep costs low.
-See the chart below for a list of current feature limitations.
 The **Premier** plans are robust email packages for high-volume senders that include additional features to facilitate and manage sending large volumes of email.
 Feature breakdown of these plans can be found [here](https://www.sparkpost.com/docs/faq/difference-between-starter-and-premier/).

 ## If I cancel my plan and reactivate, can I go back to the old pricing?